The Inner Temple offer a small number of scholarships for those with a minimally funded pupillage, called Benefactors’ Scholarships.

 There is no interview for the Inner Temple awards but if you are selected for Marshall Hall funding a short interview with the Trustees of the Marshall Hall Trust will be required.

-Applications for 2020 are now closed.
-The next round of applications will open in April 2021.
+Applications are now closed.
+The next round of applications will open in March 2022.